georgesouzafarias/nutanix-k8s-csi/README.md

 # Installing

-## Deploying Service Accounts
+## Deploying Mandatory Resources
-To deploy the CSI Volume Driver, you must create three service accounts, create three cluster roles, and then bind the cluster roles to the service accounts.
-Binding the cluster roles authorizes the service accounts.
-All of these steps are performed by running the ntnx-csi-rbac.yaml file.
+To deploy the CSI Volume Driver, you must create:

+- Service accounts, create three cluster roles, and then bind the cluster roles to the service accounts
-The CSI Volume Driver uses these service accounts to perform read, create, update, and delete actions on PersistentVolumeClaims (PVC), PersistentVolumes (PVs), StorageClasses, and events.
+- StatefulSet and a DaemonSet

+### Clone the repository
 ```
 # git clone git@github.com:georgesouzafarias/nutanix-k8s-csi.git

-# cd ./nutanix-k8s-csi/mandatory/
+# cd ./nutanix-k8s-csi/
 ```

-Run the Kubernetes command to create ServiceAccounts, ClusterRole, and ClusterRole binding with the ntnx-csi-rbac.yaml file.
+Run the Kubernetes create command to create ServiceAccounts, ClusterRole, and ClusterRole, StatefulSet and DaemonSet.

-`# kubectl create -f ntnx-csi-rbac.yaml`
+`# kubectl create -f mandatory/`

 Fot confirmation that you created the ServiceAccounts successfully.